UM-Dearborn is here to help you get back on track to earn your U-M degree.

 You want to earn your U-M degree at UM-Dearborn — and we’ll support you on your path to graduation.

 Here’s what it takes to become a Dearborn Comeback student:

-- Your last enrolled semester as an undergraduate student at UM-Dearborn occurred between Fall 2017 through Fall 2020.
+- Your last enrolled semester as an undergraduate student at UM-Dearborn occurred before Fall 2020.

 - You have a minimum cumulative GPA of 2.4 at UM-Dearborn

 - You have earned at least 90 credits total (30 of the 90 credits must have been earned at UM-Dearborn)